 Tweetdeck allows you to set up various feeds for Twitter.
 You can follow your own feed plus the feed of other accounts you may be running.
-You can also set up a feed to follow a list that you created.
+You can also set up a feed for each of your Twitter lists.

-Plus, you can set up a feed to follow a specific search on Twitter.
-This way every new tweet that matches your search criteria will show up in the feed that you created on Tweetdeck.
+Plus, you can set up a feed to follow a specific search term on Twitter.
+This way, every new tweet that matches your search criteria will show up in the feed that you created on Tweetdeck.

-For instance, if you are looking for leads on Twitter or want to engage with targeted people, you can monitor conversations around a search phrase from your niche.
-Whenever a new comment comes in you will see it in your search feed on Tweetdeck and can answer.
+For instance, if you are looking for leads on Twitter or engaging with targeted people, you can monitor conversations around a search phrase from your niche.
+Whenever a new comment comes in, or a conversation is started, you will see it in your search feed on Tweetdeck and can answer.

 So, if I am a Berlin tour guide and looking for people who want to have a special tour in Berlin, I could monitor tweets for “what to do in Berlin” with a central Berlin Geocode and a reasonable radius.
 For any tweet that sounds as if someone would be interested, I could answer and suggest a special tour.